 Her ‘1973’ Necklace

-On Wednesday, Selena rocked a minimalist “1973” necklace by jewelry designer Sophie Ratner.
+In 2019, Selena rocked a minimalist “1973” necklace by jewelry designer Sophie Ratner.
 The necklace is a direct reference to the year Roe v.
 Wade was passed and is a collaboration with organization Physicians for Reproductive Health.

 The necklace is particularly poignant right now with conservative lawmakers around the country trying to pass aggressive abortion bans.
-(Read: What It’s Like Living In A State That Just Passed One Of The Country’s Most Restrictive Abortion Laws)

 Selena actually took to Instagram last month to express her frustration over the bans and wrote,